core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 The distribution of a new Gid and Master Secret may result in temporarily misaligned Security Contexts among group members.
 In particular, this may result in a group member not being able to process messages received right after a new Gid and Master Secret have been distributed.
 A discussion on practical consequences and possible ways to address them, as well as on how to handle the old Security Context, is provided in {{ssec-key-rotation}}.

 # The Group Manager # {#group-manager}

 As with OSCORE, endpoints communicating with Group OSCORE need to establish the relevant Security Context.
 Group OSCORE endpoints need to acquire OSCORE input parameters, information about the group(s) and about other endpoints in the group(s).
 This document is based on the existence of an entity called the Group Manager that is responsible for the group, but it does not mandate how the Group Manager interacts with the group members.
 The list of responsibilities of the Group Manager is compiled in {{sec-group-manager}}.

 The Group Manager assigns unique Group Identifiers (Gids) to the groups under its control.
 For each group, the Group Manager assigns unique Sender IDs (and thus Recipient IDs) to the respective group members.
+The maximum length of Sender IDs depends on the length of the AEAD nonce for the algorithms used in the group (see {{ssec-sender-recipient-context}}).

 According to a hierarchical approach, the Gid value assigned to a group is associated with a dedicated space for the values of Sender ID and Recipient ID of the members of that group.
 When an endpoint (re-)joins a group, it is provided with the current Gid to use in the group.
 The Group Manager also assigns an integer Key Generation Number counter to each of its groups, identifying the current version of the keying material used in that group.
 Further details about identifiers and keys are provided in {{sec-group-key-management}}.

 The Group Manager maintains records of the authentication credentials of endpoints in a group, and provides information about the group and its members to other group members (see {{setup}}), and to external entities with a specific role (see {{sec-additional-entities}}).